TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CoreMergers/Merge.rst

    vote from a Core Merger.
 A :guilabel:`+2` can be given by the second Core Merger to review the patch positively.

-   Merging gets blocked by a :guilabel:`-2` vote.
+   Merging gets blocked by a single :guilabel:`-2` vote.

 #.
 Submit the patch